hollepat/VirtualDoctor_/VirtualDoctorApp/README.md

 </dependency>
 ```

 2. Create a `UserDetails` service.
-This service retrieves user-related data.
-It is used by Spring Security to handle user information.
+This service retrieves patient-related data.
+It is used by Spring Security to handle patient information.

 ```java
 import org.springframework.security.core.userdetails.UserDetails;